 Instructions

-Making cream of mushroom soup is surprisingly easy.
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this soup:

-- Next, add the remaining ingredients except for the cream and cornstarch.
+You start by cooking the mushrooms and garlic in butter with some salt.
+Add the remaining ingredients except for the cream and cornstarch.
 Bring to a boil, then simmer for 10 minutes.

-- Puree the soup using an immersion blender.
+Puree the soup using an immersion blender.

-Expert tip
+Expert Tip

-There are two ways to puree a soup.
 For a very creamy texture, working in at least two batches, carefully transfer the hot soup to your stand blender.
 Blend each batch until completely smooth and transfer it to a bowl.

 When all batches are done, return the pureed soup to the pot and proceed with the recipe.
 You can see the results of this method in the photos on this page - very smooth and creamy.

 When using a stand blender, never fill your blender past the maximum fill line.
 It's best to fill it no more than half full.
-If the lid of your blender wasn't designed to allow steam to escape, you’ll need to remove the center piece and drape a clean towel on top of the lid.
+If the lid of your blender wasn't designed to allow steam to escape, you’ll need to remove the centerpiece and drape a clean towel on top of the lid.

 You can hold down the lid when blending to prevent it from being pushed off, but do so without actually placing your hand - or your face - over the hot steam.

 Yes!
-Sometimes when I'm out of fresh mushrooms but still crave this soup, I use a package of frozen mushrooms, as shown in the video.
+Sometimes, when I'm out of fresh mushrooms but still crave this soup, I use a package of frozen mushrooms, as shown in the video.

-That works too, and you can add them frozen to the pot.
+You can add them frozen to the pot.
 They'll release more liquid than fresh mushrooms, but I haven't found that to be a problem.

-If you'd rather not use cornstarch for thickening the soup, another option is to puree the soup in batches (and carefully!) in a stand blender, instead of using an immersion blender which isn't as powerful.
+If you'd rather not use cornstarch for thickening the soup, another option is to puree the soup in batches (and carefully!) in a stand blender instead of using an immersion blender which isn't as powerful.

 The mushrooms will be better pureed, and this will considerably thicken the soup without any added thickeners.